COMMON COLD

 Camph.: Frost ist ausgeprägter.
 Wenn die Erkältung zugezogen wird.

-Die Mehrzahl der Erkältungen kann durch diese beiden Mittel abgekürzt werden.
+Die Mehrzahl der Erkältungen wird durch diese beiden Mittel abgekürzt werden.

 Wenn eine Erkältung länger als zwei Tage dauert, sollte an Gels., Merc., Ars., Nux-v., Puls., Sang., All-c.
 Nat-m. gedacht werden.